 I was using Xero for our accounting and set a zap (their version of IFTTT’s recipe) to trigger an email to finance when a draft invoice is created (which is created by our sales people via CRM).
 This way, finance do not have to check in regularly for new invoices to approve.

 Another zap that I like is to automatically subscribe paypal customers to my mailchimp list.
 This saves me the onerous task of copying-and-pasting a customer’s email address over to my newsletter list.

 Zoho Invoice is a simple, intuitive invoicing software designed to help you craft the perfect invoice, track payments and get paid faster online.

 For such an affordable tool, you are blown away by how feature rich it is.
 The most expensive plan Zoho Invoice has is only USD$30 per month.
 And this is per organisation, not per user.

 I uses it to generate and manage all my business invoices.
 It has a time-saving auto reminder tool which automate overdue invoice emails to clients.

 With a mobile app, I can easily generate an invoice on the go.
 And if you are on the paid version of Zapier, you could even create a Zap to generate an invoice every time there is a successful sale via PayPal.

 There might be a lot of other tools and apps that are readily available to help you achieve balance in your life and shave a few hours off your busy life.
 It only takes a bit of time to source and test them out.
 I hope my list of tools will be a good starting point for you.

 Question: Are there any tools or apps that is helping you to save time or to be more productive?
-You can leave a comment by clicking here.
+You can leave a comment below.